gohugoio/hugo/docs/content/getting-started/configuration.md

 title =                       ""
 # if true, use /filename.html instead of /filename/
 uglyURLs =                    false
+#if true, use dates in filenames e.g. 2017-01-31-mypostname.md
+useFilenameDateAsFallback =  false
 # verbose output
 verbose =                     false
 # verbose logging